CyberHandLLC/cyber-hand-11/docs/MCP-VALIDATORS.md

 ## Overview

-Our project enforces code quality using three specialized MCP validators:
+Our project enforces code quality using four specialized MCP validators:

 1. **Architecture Guard**: Ensures components follow Next.js 15.2.4 architecture patterns
 2. **Dependency Validator**: Enforces proper dependency usage and prevents problematic imports
 3. **Style Validator**: Checks that code follows our styling standards
+4. **Documentation Validator**: Ensures documentation is up-to-date, consistent, and comprehensive

 All validators can be used through: